Jimmy Collins (basketball)

 James Earl Collins (November 24, 1946 – December 13, 2020) was an American basketball player and coach.
 He was born and raised in Syracuse, New York, where he attended Corcoran High School.
-Collins was the head coach of the men's basketball team at the University of Illinois at Chicago from 1996 to 2010, becoming the program's all-time winningest coach and leading UIC to its first-ever postseason appearances - NCAA tournament appearances in 1998, 2002 and 2004, and an NIT showing in 2003.
+Collins was the head coach of the UIC Flames from 1996 to 2010, becoming the program's all-time winningest coach and leading UIC to its first-ever postseason appearances - NCAA tournament appearances in 1998, 2002 and 2004, and an NIT showing in 2003.

 He was the father of the writer Brandi Collins-Dexter.

 Early life and playing career

 Born and raised in Syracuse, New York, son of Early Collins, who was a funeral director, and to Lorraine Collins née Varnarsdale, who worked in the nursing field.
-Jimmy Collins graduated from Corcoran High School and played college basketball at New Mexico State University under head coach Lou Henson.
+Jimmy Collins graduated from Corcoran High School and played college basketball for the New Mexico State Aggies under head coach Lou Henson.
 As a senior, Collins was the captain of an Aggie squad that reached the 1970 Final Four.

 Collins was then drafted in the first round of the 1970 NBA draft by the Chicago Bulls.